LucasJJulien/PerfectDesign/README.md

 - [ ] Expand EM support
 - [ ] Expand REM support
 - [ ] Build color palette
+- [ ] System to bundle all CSS into one file for easier import and local usage

 ## Documentation
 PerfectDesign does not have additional documentation apart from what's on this readme.
 Since it's a library, not a framework, with syntax derived from CSS itself, there's isn't much to document on.